How to Take Product Photographs with a Mobile Phone

 Can I use a phone for product photography?

-The short answer to this is, Yes, you can.
-But the key to success is in understanding what the camera on your phone is doing, and how to make it do what you actually need.
-I’m going to look at a very basic, “catalogue” image with an individual product on a white background.
-This is an essential image for e-commerce photography - it lets the customer see what the item looks like, without any distractions.
+The short answer is, Yes, you can.
+But the key to success is in understanding what the camera on your phone is trying to do on your behalf, and learning how to make it do what you actually need.
+For this guide, I’m going to look at a very basic, catalogue-style image showing an individual product on a white background.
+This is an essential image for e-commerce photography - it’s the best way to show your customers what the item looks like, with no distractions.

-Obviously there are more advanced scenes, detail views of particular features, or “lifestyle” shots with more true-to-life backgrounds, but it’s a good idea to start with the basics.
+Obviously, product photography can include far more advanced set-ups or “lifestyle” shots featuring more true-to-life settings and backgrounds, but it’s a good idea to start with the basics.

 Where is the best place to take a product photo?

-If you have no photographic equipment other than your phone, it’s best to use natural light if possible.
+If you have no photographic equipment other than your phone, I recommend using natural light if possible.
 Artificial lights usually have either a blue or yellow hue that human eyes (or more accurately, our brains) adjust to automatically.
-However, cameras can struggle with this unwanted colour variation, resulting in discoloured images.
+However, cameras can struggle with this unwanted colour tint, resulting in discoloured images.
 So whenever you can, use daylight.
 Counterintuitively, this might not mean finding the brightest spot in the house.
-Direct sunlight coming through a window will throw a good splash of light onto your product, but it will also introduce harsh shadows that might not look good.
+Direct sunlight streaming through a window will definitely illuminate your product, but it can also introduce harsh shadows and blown-out (over-bright) areas.

-If at all possible, avoid using the built-in flash on your phone.
-Mobile flashes tend to produce a harsh, very localised light.
-Also, mobile flashes are usually right next to the lens and this means they fire directly at the thing you’re photographing.
-Nearly everything looks better if the light comes from the side or the back, as the shadows will look more natural and give a better idea of the three-dimensional shape of the object.
+Also, avoid using the built-in flash on your phone.
+Mobile flashes produce a harsh, very localised light.
+Also, they tend to be positioned right beside the lens, meaning they fire directly forwards at whatever you’re photographing.
+Nearly everything looks better with light coming more from the side, as the shadows will look more natural and give a better idea of the three-dimensional shape of the object.

-Outside or indoors next to a window on a bright, overcast day is best as the clouds diffuse the light, meaning everything is softly illuminated and the shadows are much less intense.
-I had a sunny afternoon to work with for this example shoot, so I did the next best thing and set everything up on the shady side of my house.
-Excuse the state of the decking!
+Outside or indoors next to a window on a bright but overcast day works well.
+Clouds diffuse the light from the sun, meaning the object is evenly lit with nice soft shadows.
+I had a sunny afternoon to work with for this example shoot, so I set up my low-tech kit on the shady side of my house.
+It’s literally just a folding garden table and a sheet of white paper taped to the patio door.
+(Pleases excuse the state of the decking; we ripped it up a couple of weeks later!)

-Even if your product is brand new, it’s worth taking the time to give it a thorough clean and make sure it’s looking its best.
-Snip off any stray threads, polish away any fingerprints (it may be worth handling the item using a cloth or non-marking gloves if it has a shiny or reflective surface), and get rid of any dust.
-It’s amazing how something barely noticeable on the product itself can become strikingly obvious in a photograph.
+Even if your product is brand new, it’s worth giving it a thorough clean to make sure it’s looking its best.
+Snip off any stray threads, polish away any fingerprints (it may be worth handling the item using a cloth or non-marking gloves if it has a glossy or reflective surface), and get rid of any dust.
+It’s surprising how something barely noticeable on the product itself can become strikingly obvious in a photograph.

-The same goes for the background - whether you’re using a white paper sheet, or a bedsheet, or just a white tabletop, it’s a good idea to make sure that’s as spotless as possible.
-Any marks, crumbs, or other bits and pieces can show up in the background and either spoil the look of your product photographs, or take ages to remove digitally afterwards.
+The same goes for the background - whether you’re using a white paper sheet, a cloth backdrop, or just a pale tabletop, it’s a good idea to make sure it’s as spotless as possible.
+Any marks, crumbs, or other bits and pieces can show up in the background and either spoil the look of your product photographs, or have to be removed digitally afterwards.

-It’s also worth making sure your camera lens is free from dust and fingerprints - give it a wipe with a soft cloth to get the front of the lens gleaming.
+It’s also worth making sure your phone’s lens is free from dust and fingerprints - give it a wipe with a soft cloth to get the front of the lens gleaming.

-Should I use manual or auto mode to take my photos?
+Should I use Manual or Auto mode to take my product photos?

-Don’t trust the tech!
-Any camera on Auto mode will base the image it captures on a number of assumptions.
-It will generally try to even out the brightness levels across the frame so that nothing is too dark or too bright, and to find a white balance (a measure of the colour temperature - how cool (blue) or warm (yellow) the image looks) that makes sense to it.
-Imaging algorithms are increasingly sophisticated, but we’re not yet at a stage where your phone can be relied upon to understand what you’re photographing and how you intend it to look.
+Be wary of trusting the tech!
+A camera on Auto mode will capture an image based on a number of assumptions.
+It will generally try to even out the brightness levels across the frame so that nothing is too dark or too bright, and to find a white balance (a measure of the ‘colour temperature’ - how cool (blue) or warm (yellow) the image looks) that makes sense for a typical scene.
+Imaging algorithms are ever-more sophisticated, but we’re not yet at a stage where your phone can always understand what you’re photographing and how you intend it to look.

 Here’s the shot I took with my phone’s standard “Auto” mode: